mjekrami/interview/README.md

 find . -name "node_modules" -type d --exec rm -rf {} +
 ```
 3. ***Build and run the containers***
+Copy `.env.example` to `.env` and change the env variables to desired state.
 run `docker compose up -d` to build and run the containers
 4. ***Change the host file***
 The reverse proxy service uses `HostPath({domain})` to route the traffic into the coresponding service.